Beatrice “Ms. Bea” Hannah Merrell

 Thank you for reading!
 We hope that you continue to enjoy our free content.

-Thunderstorms - some may contain locally heavy rain, especially during the morning hours.
-High 83F.
-Winds S at 10 to 15 mph.
-Chance of rain 90%.
-1 to 2 inches of rain expected..
+Thunderstorms likely in the morning.
+Then a chance of scattered thunderstorms in the afternoon.
+High near 85F.
+Winds SSE at 10 to 15 mph.
+Chance of rain 100%.
+Locally heavy rainfall possible..

-Cloudy this evening.
-Scattered thunderstorms developing after midnight.
-Low 74F.
+Partly cloudy skies early followed by increasing clouds with showers developing later at night.
+Low around 75F.
 Winds SSE at 5 to 10 mph.
-Chance of rain 50%.
+Chance of rain 40%.

 Beatrice “Ms. Bea” Hannah Merrell